svoboda-core/Test-task-company-Dataox/README.md

 `docker run data-ox-test-task`

 ### !!!
-Attention: As a result of the script, data will be written to mongodb, and a JSON file with data from mongodb will be generated in the folder. !!!
+Attention: As a result of the script, data will be written to Mongodb, and a JSON file with data from Mongodb will be generated in the folder. !!!